 In aligning the teaching of sociolinguistic competence to the CEFR, it goes beyond the chosen method of conveying the lesson or the topics chosen in class.
 One of the most important choices that these ESL instructors made is the use of authentic and meaningful materials.
 Sociolinguistic competence can only be achieved if language learners are exposed to a variety of real-life contexts in the classroom (Foley, 2019), and the lack of existing CEFR-aligned materials that provide localised real-life experiences to learners is prevalent.
 Having an understanding of students' backgrounds and how this might impact the choice of materials, approach and classroom interaction is vital in avoiding misunderstandings and miscommunication (Boonsuk & Ambele, 2019).
-Furthermore, being flexible in classroom interaction not only means instructors also need to be open to communicating using sociolinguistic variations themselves (Mougeon & Rehner, 2019).
+Furthermore, being flexible in classroom interaction not only means instructors need to be open to how students might communicate differently, but language instructors also need to be open to communicating using sociolinguistic variations themselves (Mougeon & Rehner, 2019).
 Thus, the teaching of sociolinguistic competence is not a linear path to take for ESL instructors; many allowances need to be made regarding learner individual variations, as well as contextal needs.